Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Competing interests

 \section{Competing interests}

 T. N. and M. S. are equity holders of and employed by ColdQuanta, a quantum technology company.
 J.W. is a small equity holder of and employed by QuEra Computing.
+The authors declare that the authors have no other competing interests